 - rowdy, noisy behaviour in otherwise quiet neighbourhoods

 - night-time noise from houses or gardens, especially between 11pm and 7am

 - dealing or buying drugs on the street

 - litter and fly-tipping rubbish

 - vehicle-related nuisance

-It can leave you feeling intimidated, angry and frightened.
-Partners across Suffolk are here to help.
+It can leave you feeling intimidated, angry, and frightened.
+Organisations across Suffolk are here to help.